Douglas N. Peters

 Publications and Speaking Engagements

 Doug is nationally recognized for his expertise in defending individuals accused of committing crimes against children.
 He authored The Defense of the Child Molestation Case in Georgia, a book distributed through the Georgia Association of Criminal Defense Lawyers.
 It is available to over 2,000 Association members.
 Doug lectures nationally and locally to judges, lawyers, investigators, and other professionals, and he organizes, moderates, and serves as keynote speaker for his annual Georgia seminar on the defense of the child molestation case in Georgia.
-A chapter of his book focuses on defending false allegations of shaken baby syndrome.
-Doug has been invited by the National Child Abuse Defense and Resource Center to lecture on defending against “shaken baby” allegations at national conferences in Las Vegas and Reno, Nevada and has also been invited by organizations to lecture on biomechanical defenses to the shaken baby syndrome in Georgia, Florida, Alabama, and Indiana.
+A chapter of his book focuses on defending false allegations of shaken baby syndrome and abusive head trauma.
+Doug has been invited by the National Child Abuse Defense and Resource Center to lecture on defending against allegations of child physical abuse at national conferences in Las Vegas and Reno, Nevada.
+He has also been invited by organizations to lecture on biomechanical defenses to allegations of shaken baby syndrome and abusive head trauma in Georgia, Florida, Alabama, and Indiana.